YaphetS-jx/GMP-featurizer/README.md

 - CMake (version 3.14 or higher)
 - C++ compiler with C++11 support
-- boost/pool memory management from https://github.com/boostorg/pool
+- install boost by apt-get install libboost-all-dev
-- nlohmann json parser from https://github.com/nlohmann/json
+- gemmi CIF parser from https://github.com/project-gemmi/gemmi.git

+### Or

+- use Dockerfile to build the image and launch the container, where all libraries are already installed correctly.

 ## Building the Project